Skip to main content

 12 mentions Positive Neutral Negative

 The gameplay is described as extremely fun and engaging, with a comedic story that enhances the puzzle-solving experience.
-However, some players find the core mechanics unenjoyable, and there are occasional editor bugs that can disrupt the coding process, though these do not significantly impact overall gameplay.
-The game introduces mechanics gradually, maintaining a balance that stays true to its original concept.
+While the game effectively introduces mechanics gradually, some users find the core gameplay mechanic unenjoyable, and there are occasional editor bugs that can disrupt the experience, though they are rare and do not significantly impact overall gameplay.
+The game maintains its spirit despite not strictly adhering to a single instruction format.

 • “An extremely fun and engaging puzzle game that slowly introduces mechanics in a fun way with a good comedic story behind the code you are using to solve the puzzles.”